 Your dentures will allow you to eat foods you may not have been able to enjoy before.
 Of course, it’s important to keep them clean.
 Take them out after eating and give them a good rinse to remove food particles and acids that could eat away at them.
 This is also a good time to clean your mouth with a soft toothbrush, especially if you’re taking your dentures out before bed.

 Brush Your Dentures Once a Day

 You should make sure to clean your new dentures at least once every day.
 Use a soft-bristled toothbrush and a non-abrasive cleaner for the best results.
 If you use denture adhesive, clean it out of the grooves so they’re ready for the next time you need to put them in.
 At night, use a denture soak to keep them moist and clean them.
 Also, remember that some denture soaks can contain harmful chemicals, so rinse them thoroughly before putting them back in your mouth.

 Your dentures need regular checkups just like your natural teeth.
 During your checkup, your dentist will examine your dentures and give them a good cleaning.
 They can also be adjusted for a better fit, if necessary.
 Poorly fitting dentures can rub and cause sores that can become infected.
 Your checkup is also a great opportunity to inspect your mouth and gums to ensure they’re still healthy.
 Your dentist may recommend an annual checkup or more frequent checkups depending on your situation, so be sure to follow all their advice.

-If you’re a resident of New Jersey or the Philadelphia area, ZDental has five convenient locations to serve you.
+If you need dental implants in Philadelphia, PA, ZDental has five convenient locations to serve you.
 Check our contact page for the location nearest you and give us a call about dentures or any other dental procedure you may need, including regular cleanings, cosmetic dentistry, emergency dentistry, and more!